himanshukumar660/himanshukumar660.github.io/_posts/2018-1-12-Node-Js-Modules.markdown

 author: Himanshu Kumar # Add name author (optional)
 ---

-#Modules
+# Modules
     In Layman terms we can state that any Javascript may be considered as a Module.
 There are three types of modules present in Node.js.These are namely,
         1. File Modules
         2. Core-Modules
         3. Node-Modules
     Now let us discus one by one all of this
     Following are the salient featuers of module based systems:
         1. Each file is its own module
         2. Each file has access to current module defineition using module varaible.
         3. To export a module, use module.export keyword.
         4. To import a module, use module.import Keyword.

-    ##File Modules
+    ## File Modules
     This are simple javascript files that a user can write and include in other files.
 The most common way to include these files is through
-    ''require('./path/you/want/to/include')''.
+    'require('./path/you/want/to/include')'.
     Some main features of Node.js Modules is that,
         1. Its is *safe*, as whenever we import it, we basically store it in a variable, thus it saves us from the collisions that may arise due to import of modules that have same name functions, as can be seen from popular languages, C++, PHP.
 Though they have come over this issue by using keywords `namespaces`.
         2. We can *conditionally* load a module.